WasmEdge/WasmEdge/docs/book/en/src/dev/rust.md

 * [Tensorflow](rust/tensorflow.md) shows how to create Tensorflow-based AI inference applications for WebAssembly using the WasmEdge TensorFlow Rust SDK.
 * [Networking socket](rust/networking.md) shows how to create networking applications for WebAssembly using the WasmEdge networking socket Rust SDK.
 * [Command interface](rust/command.md) shows how to create native command applications for WebAssembly using the Wasmedge command interface Rust SDK.
-* [Bindgen and rustwasmc](rust/bindgen.md) shows how to use the `rustwasmc` toolchain to compile Rust functions into WebAssembly, and then pass complex call parameters to the function from an external host application.